-Can you see how your values determine every choice in your life?
-Nearly everyone is walking around making unconscious choices from an undefined list of mixed up values in their heads!
-Now you see why people are so confused.
+Can you see how values determine every choice in your life?
+Most people are walking around making unconscious choices from an undefined list of mixed up values.
+Now you know why they are confused.

 To make matters worse, most people are trying to live by their parents' or friends' values, not their own.
-Consequently, they are angry, frustrated and exhausted from trying to do everything and be everything to everyone.
+Consequently, they are angry, frustrated and exhausted from trying to be everything to everyone.
 When you clarify your own values, life is simpler.

-The final step in this process is to ask yourself these questions: First, do your values reflect the way you are currently living your life?
+Ask yourself these questions: Do your values reflect the way you are currently living your life?
 In other words, are you living in integrity?
-Second, is this the way you want to live your life in the future?
-If not, change your values and watch how your life changes to reflect your new priorities.
+Is this the way you want to live your life in the future?
+If not, change your values, and watch how your life changes to reflect your new priorities.